EdgeFirstAI/documentation/docs/studio/snapshots.md

 1. Click on the snapshot context menu (three dots).
 2. Select "Download".

+This will download the snapshot as Zip/Arrow to your local machine.

 ## Delete Snapshot

 1. Click on the snapshot context menu (three dots).